-Sponsored Display: A self-service advertising solution that helps brands reach relevant audiences both on and off Amazon.
-Sponsored Display ads are purchased on a cost-per-click (CPC) basis.
+Sponsored Display Ads: A self-service advertising solution that helps brands reach relevant audiences both on and off Amazon.
+Sellers can purchase these ads on a cost-per-click (CPC) basis.

-Sponsored Products: An advertising solution that helps sellers promote products with ads.
+Sponsored Product Ads: An advertising solution that helps sellers promote products with ads.
 Sponsored Products provide high visibility on Amazon, appearing on the search results pages and product detail pages.

 Stock Keeping Unit (SKU): A unique code that refers to each product that you are selling.
 Every product must have its own SKU.

 Storefront: A service that allows vendors and sellers (with a Brand Registry) to create a digital storefront.
-A Storefront provides an immersive virtual shopping experience to help influence more sales.
+An Amazon Storefront provides an immersive virtual shopping experience to help influence more sales.

 Total Advertising Cost of Sales (TACoS): This number gives you a holistic view of your advertising spend for all your sales across the board, both paid and organic sales.